ORION-1EE7/PYTHON---DATASCIENC/LEARN PYTHON/1- BASICS/1- WHAT IS A COMPILER .md

 # I- STEPS OF COMPILATION

 1. PREPROCESSING
    - Handles lines that start with #, like #include or #define
    - It includes necessary files and prepares the code before actual compilation.
 2. COMPILING
    - Translates the preprocessed code into assembly language (a low-level language).
    - Checks for syntax errors (missing semicolons, typos, etc.)
 3. ASSEMBLING
    - Converts the assembly code into machine code (binary instructions).
    - Creates an object file (.o or .obj)
 4. LINKING
    - Combines your object file with other necessary code (like libraries).
-    - Produces the final executable program.
+   - Produces the final executable program................

 ```c
 TEXT DIAGRAM